Menu

 When to Consider Water Heater Replacement

 Even with the best care, no water heater lasts forever.
 Most traditional tank-style models last 8–12 years.
 If your unit is older and making noises, it may be time to invest in a new one.
-Modern water heaters are more efficient, saving you money on energy bills while providing consistent hot water.
+Mode water heaters are more efficient, saving you money on energy bills while providing consistent hot water.

 Professional plumbing repair services can help you determine whether your system just needs maintenance or if a full water heater replacement is the smarter choice.